 American Career College has steadily grown through the years by adding faculty, curricula and campuses to address the growing need for highly skilled health care employees.

-Today, with five locations in Southern California, along with degree and diploma programs in ten major areas of health care, American Career College has become a leader in the demanding and challenging health care education field.
+Today, with five locations in Southern California, along with degree and diploma programs in eleven major areas of health care, American Career College has become a leader in the demanding and challenging health care education field.

 While the college's facilities and programs have grown significantly, one very important aspect has never changed: American Career College has understood that a high-quality education can mean the difference between a short-term job and a fulfilling, long-term career.